Arthur Wolfe, 1st Viscount Kilwarden

-Arthur Wolfe, 1st Viscount Kilwarden KC (19 January 1739 – 23 July 1803) was an Anglo-Irish peer, politician and judge, who held office as Lord Chief Justice of Ireland.
-He was assassinated during the Irish rebellion of 1803.
+Arthur Wolfe, 1st Viscount Kilwarden KC (19 January 1739 – 23 July 1803) was an Anglo-Irish politician and judge who served as the Lord Chief Justice of Ireland from 1793 until 1803, when he was murdered during the Irish rebellion of 1803.

 Early life

 Arthur Wolfe was born at Forenaughts House, near Naas, being the eighth of nine sons born to John Wolfe (1700–1760) and his wife Mary (d.
 1763), the only child and heiress of William Philpot, a successful merchant at Dublin.
 One of his brothers, Peter, was the High Sheriff of Kildare, and his first cousin Theobald was the father of the poet Charles Wolfe.

 Career

 Wolfe was educated at Trinity College Dublin - where he was elected a Scholar - and at the Middle Temple in London.
 He was called to the Irish Bar in 1766.
 In 1769, he married Anne Ruxton (1745–1804), and after building up a successful practice took silk in 1778.
 He and Anne had four children, John, Arthur, Mariana and Elizabeth.

 In 1783, Wolfe was returned as Member of Parliament for Coleraine, which he represented until 1790.
 In 1787, he was appointed Solicitor-General for Ireland, and was returned to Parliament for Jamestown in 1790.

 Appointed Attorney-General for Ireland in 1789, he was known for his strict adherence to the forms of law, and his opposition to the arbitrary measures taken by the authorities, despite his own position in the Protestant Ascendancy.
 He unsuccessfully prosecuted William Drennan in 1792.
 In 1795, Lord Fitzwilliam, the new Lord Lieutenant, intended to remove him from his place as Attorney-General to make way for George Ponsonby.
 In compensation, Wolfe's wife was created Baroness Kilwarden on 30 September 1795; however, the recall of Fitzwilliam enabled Wolfe to retain his office.

 In January 1798, he was simultaneously returned to Parliament for Dublin City and Ardfert.
 However, he left the House of Commons when he was appointed Chief Justice of the Kings Bench for Ireland and created Baron Kilwarden on 3 July 1798.